Support America’s National Ballet Company® DONATE NOW

 ABT RISE Workshops aim to provide access to training for students from populations that have historically been underrepresented in classical ballet.

-This exciting program pairs ABT Company dancers serving as ABT RISE Ambassadors with ABT faculty and teaching artists to offer a series of complimentary classes and workshops for young dancers of all abilities.
+ABT has offered its ABT RISE Weekend Workshops to dancers across the United States.
+This exciting program for 2nd through 5th grade dancers of all abilities, pairs ABT Company dancers with ABT faculty and teaching artists to offer a series of complimentary classes and workshops.
 ABT RISE Weekend Workshops aim to capture the excitement and joy of classical ballet, while educating young dancers about the path one takes to become a professional dancer.

 Students begin each day with ballet class, followed by classes in character dance, jazz, modern and more.
 Workshops will also be offered in acting or mime with a special opportunity to learn an excerpt from ABT’s expansive repertory!